 How It All Began

-My interest in climbing began shortly after I started working as a staff officer in the army.
-Collaborating with subject matter experts (SMEs) to implement safety policies for working at heights.
-While most of my focus was on industrial settings like vehicle maintenance and construction, I also worked with mountain leaders.
+My interest in climbing began shortly after I started working as a staff officer in the army and collaborating with subject matter experts (SMEs) to implement safety policies for working at heights.
+While most of my focus was on industrial settings, such as vehicle maintenance and construction, I also worked with mountain leaders.
 This inspired me to take up climbing.
-Because, how could I understand the challenges if I’d never hung in a harness myself?
+Because how could I understand the challenges if I’d never hung in a harness myself?

 Soon after I started climbing, a new bouldering gym called Apex opened in Groningen, conveniently located near my home.
 It provided the perfect venue to work on my climbing technique.
 When working from home, I would combine strength training with 20-30 minutes of bouldering, which significantly improved my skills.